dawciobiel/package-manager-toolkit/README.md

 With this script, you can perform the following operations:
 - **Install a package/packages** – Allows you to install one or more packages on your system.
-- **Remove a package/packages** – Lets you remove a specific package or a list of packages.
+- **Remove a package/packages** – Let you remove a specific package or a list of packages.
 - **Search for a package/packages** – Enables you to search for a specific package in the repositories.
 - **Update a package/packages** – Updates a selected package or a list of packages.
 - **Perform a full system upgrade** – Executes a comprehensive update of the entire operating system.